 Geology covers work done for Geography and Science at GCSE.
 Topics include earthquakes, hazards, volcanoes, glaciations, hydrology and river systems.
 The course contains work that will help with Geography and Environmental Science.

-In the first year, topics include minerals and rocks, earth structure, global tectonics, sedimentary, igneous and metamorphic rocks, and the evolution of the life and the Earth.
+In the first year, topics include minerals and rocks, earth structure, global tectonics, sedimentary, igneous and metamorphic rocks, as well asand the evolution of the life and the Earth.
 There will be two days of fieldwork.
-In the second year, earth resources, structural geology and the geology of the lithosphere are the key topics and an additional two days of fieldwork.
+In the second year, global tectonics, the geology of the lithosphere, earth resources, and structural geology and the geology of the lithosphere are the key topics and an additional two days of fieldwork.
 There is a lot of hands on practical work involved.
 Students may have the opportunity to visit Iceland, and various local field trips are arranged.
 Students should have an interest in the natural world especially the physical aspects of the planet.

 A key aspect of the course is that students learn new study skills.
 Teaching will include a variety of styles that at first will seem strange and difficult to relate to.
 Independent learning using research on the internet plays a key part in the learning process.